 One of the latest features added to our CLMS is the ability to access administration tools from the activity screen.
-Simply click on an activity from your calendar or list, then use the scroll-down on the top-left of the activity screen to carry out activities such as enrol users, invite groups or view the attendance list.
+Simply click on an activity from your calendar or list, then use the scroll-down on the top-right of the activity screen to carry out activities such as enrol users, invite groups or view the attendance list.

 VinciWorks has just added a new feature to their CLMS to help users manage tasks more efficiently.
 Users can now easily browse their calendar by clicking on “offline activities” and then “browse calendar of activities”.
 Users can easily view a list of the activities by clicking on “switch to list” above the calendar.